A popular street in Bucharest with colorful hanging umbrellas

 Art mural on the side of a house of a girl drawing.
 Seen on the Alternative Grafitti Tour.

-The first tour I took was the Alternative (Graffiti) Tour where you get to discover amazing street art, hidden gems and Buchrest’s history.
-My guide Lala was so knowledgeable and really made me feel welcome like I was seeing the city with a friend.
-The tour consisted of walking throughout Bucharest to the various locations to see stunning graffiti art.
+The first tour I took was the Alternative (Graffiti) Tour where you get to discover amazing street art, hidden gems and Bucharest’s history.

 Both the meal and the company of Ioana were unforgettable during my stay in Bucharest.
 If you like garlic and learning about Romania, this shouldn’t be missed!